stephlagoon/Cyber-Security-Projects/README.md

-# Capstone-Engagement
+# Project I: Capstone-Engagement

 ## Project Overview
+This project focuses on the role of a pentester and SOC analyst.
+As a pentester, I attacked a vulnerable VM, ultimately gaining root access to the machine.
+As a SOC analyst, I utilized Kibana to review logs taken during the attack.
+The logs were used to extract hard data and visualizations for their report.

 [Capstone Engagement Project](https://docs.google.com/presentation/d/1yVwOIsT0Px6NWuMBwW0uYYxj5HPEF_dEFTGSfktfPPI/edit?usp=sharing)

-# Automated ELK Stack Deployment
+# Project II: Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
 ![Stephanie-Azure-Diagram drawio](https://user-images.githubusercontent.com/78007547/134023423-a4692690-6ae1-4679-b10a-efeb2891e2f1.png)